duniter/duniter/doc/UCP.md

 ### Votes

 A vote is a simple signature of an amendment, refering to [HDC Vote request](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md#vote-request).
-When a member signs an amendment and submit the signatures to nodes, it express the will of this member (if he can legitimately do it) to promote the signed amendment.
+When a voter signs an amendment and submit the signatures to nodes, it expresses the will of this voter (if he can legitimately do it, i.e. if he is part of voters written in Monetary Contract) to promote the signed amendment.

 ### Transactions

 Transaction is a document refering to [HDC Transaction format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md#transaction) whose role is either to create, fusion or transfert money.
 It is the final support of money and it materializes money ownership.

+### Peering Table

+uCoin network is made up of peers identified by their PGP fingerprint.
+Peering table is a hash table linking a PGP fingerprint to connection data: IP address (v4, v6, or both), DNS name and port.
+This link is made through a document called *peering entry* signed by the owner of the PGP key and giving peer's network informations.
+Peering table is a set of all peering entries.

 ### Trust Hash Table